-Paul G. Scambler, QC, practiced law with the firm of Clay and Company in Victoria, Canada, from 1978 to 2019.
-He is a principal of Lampion Pacific Law Corporation.
-Paul has extensive experience in secured transactions, wills and estates, elder law, real property, and commercial dispute resolution.
+Paul G. Scambler, QC, is a principal of Lampion Pacific Consulting Inc. He is a member of the Law Society of British Columbia (non-practicing as of 2021).
+For more than four decades he practiced law with Clay and Company in Victoria, Canada, where he was a partner from 1978 to 2019 and Associate Council in 2019-2020.
+Paul's law practice involved extensive work in secured transactions, wills and estates, elder law, real property, and commercial dispute resolution.
 He has advised numserous businesses and non-profit civil society organizations in Canada, including faith-based organizations and social services organizations.
 He has been active in the BC Branch of the Canadian Bar Association as a member of the advisory committee to the Judicial Council of British Columbia, and as an elected member of Provincial Council.
 He received a Distinguished Service Award for his work as member and chair of the Gender Equality Committee, 1992 to 1997.
 He has served as a guest instructor for the Continuing Legal Education Society's Real Estate program in the Provincial Legal Training Course.
 He has participated in training of lawyers in negotiation in Thailand (2002) and Cambodia (2001) and has served on Habitat for Humanity projects in El Salvador.
 He has taught real estate transactions at the Faculty of Law, University of Victoria, Canada.
 In 2001 Mr. Scambler was designated Queen's Counsel by the Attorney General of the Province of British Columbia, Canada.
 Mr. Scambler is also a Consulting Director of Peacemakers Trust.